Chiakiii/iscroll/README.md

 <h1 id="intro">iScroll, smooth scrolling for the web</h1>

+<h2>Fork difference: preventDefault on wheel event is modified</h2>

 iScroll is a high performance, small footprint, dependency free, multi-platform javascript scroller.

 It works on desktop, mobile and smart TV.
 It has been vigorously optimized for performance and size so to offer the smoothest result on modern and old devices alike.